tact-lang/pitaya/docs/SPECIFICATION.md

 3. If only API key present, use API mode
 4. Otherwise, error with clear message

+Orchestration determines the mode using the above precedence and passes the effective mode to the runner/plugin.
+The runner/plugins MUST treat this selection as authoritative.

 **Custom LLM Support**: When using API mode, `ANTHROPIC_BASE_URL` enables routing to custom endpoints.
 This allows local LLMs, proxies, or alternative providers that implement Claude's API.
 The Instance Runner passes this through to Claude Code without modification.

+**Authentication Flexibility**:

+- Fallback authentication from environment variables at startup
+- Support for both OAuth tokens (subscription) and API keys
+- Custom LLM endpoints via `ANTHROPIC_BASE_URL`

 **Configuration Namespacing**: Each component reads its own config section: